 Learning from Scott Weiland’s Death: How to Support Someone Recovering from Addiction and Protect Yourself

 Scott Weiland’s recent death hit me hard.
 I had met him a few times, always when he was sober, and in those moments he seemed a warm and delightful person to be around.
 I’m not surprised by his death.
-I too am an addict and truthfully, the gift is when any of us makes it.
+I too am a person with substance use disorder and truthfully, the gift is when any of us makes it.

 As Weiland’s ex-wife wrote, what died with him was the hope that he would be one of the lucky ones, that he would change and be returned to his family, become present, and the support that his children wanted him to be.
 If you love someone who is using or relapsing, what can you do to be an encouragement to help your loved one make a commitment to the path of recovery, and at the same time protect yourself if your loved one doesn’t make a healthy choice?
 Here are a few suggestions: